Category: Living With Diabetes

-Living With Diabetes,
+Announcements, Living With Diabetes, News & Media

-News & Media,
+Announcements, Living With Diabetes, News & Media, Uncategorized

 No one will argue with the statement that having Type 1 diabetes sucks.
 If you do a perfect job testing your sugars, adjusting your insulin and following a diet and exercise plan you will be spending a great deal of time, energy and money.
 Until recently the Canada Revenue Agency was sympathetic & offered […]